Search

 4. (optional) Make sure Allow Origin is set correctly in Jet Bridge config and Jet Bridge is working through HTTPS

-Settings ALLOW_ORIGIN is required when using self-deployed HTTP proxy Running Jet Bridge through HTTPS is required if you want to use SSO access tokens in requests
+Settings ALLOW_ORIGIN is required when using a self-deployed HTTP proxy Running Jet Bridge through HTTPS is required if you want to use SSO access tokens in requests